Fact-checked by the The Credit Scout editorial team

 Quick Answer

-As of July 2025, zero-based budgeting works best for people with variable income or significant debt, while the 50/30/20 rule suits those with stable paychecks who want a low-maintenance system.
-Zero-based budgeting assigns every dollar a job; the 50/30/20 rule splits income into three fixed categories — needs (50%), wants (30%), and savings (20%).
+Zero-based budgeting works best for people with variable income or significant debt, while the 50/30/20 rule suits those with stable paychecks who want a low-maintenance system.
+Zero-based budgeting assigns every dollar a job; the 50/30/20 rule splits income into three fixed categories, needs (50%), wants (30%), and savings (20%).

 Both systems have helped millions get out of debt and build wealth.
 The one that works for you is the one you will actually stick to.